GenghisDarb/TORUS-Theory/data/ladder/README.md

 This directory contains the ladder validation data files used for cross-domain validation in TORUS Theory.

 ## Files
-- `ladder_phaseA.csv`: Phase A ladder validation data (see file for details)
+- `ladder_fit_multiCODATA.csv`: Phase A/B ladder fit data (CODATA)
-- `ladder_phaseB.csv`: Phase B ladder validation data (see file for details)
+- `ladder_fit_rms_multi.txt`: RMS fit results for ladder validation

-Replace or update these files as needed for new validation datasets.
-This README will always reflect the current contents of this directory.
+Update or add files as needed for new validation datasets.
+This README always reflects the current contents of this directory.